 5. Miami Beach

 Yes!
 I saved the easiest and most obvious for last.
+Like I said above, a beach day is one of the most fun things to do with kids in Miami.
 That said, I wanted to make sure I added it to the list because some parent’s might be afraid of Miami Beach‘s “party crowd” reputation, but I can assure you that anyone coming to party on the beach isn’t getting there in the morning, so that’s your chance.
 My coolest South Beach experience was waking up super early to catch the sunrise.
 Pack a picnic breakfast on the beach and then spend the morning building sand castles and playing in the water.
 The kids will be warn out before noon and you’ll avoid the tourists.

 -Take a walk.
 All up and down Miami Beach are colorful uniquely themed lifeguard towers.
 You likely won’t see them all in one trip, but if you’re feeling up to it, take a stroll and see how many you can check out.
 Just don’t forget to save some energy for the walk back.